sasagawa888/geisl/README.md

 # GEasy-ISLisp

 GEasy-ISLisp(GEISL) is an interpreter and compiler compatible with ISLisp standard.
-GEISL is EISL for GPGPU.
-It runs with CUDA.
+GEISL is for GPGPU.
+It runs with CUDA using GPU.
 GEISL was written by Kenichi Sasagawa